Carrieukie/TictacToe-Minimax-Alpha-Beta/README.md

 ## Overview

-TicTacToe-AI-MCTS-Minimax is an advanced implementation of the classic Tic Tac Toe game, showcasing the power of AI through the Monte Carlo Tree Search (MCTS) and Minimax algorithm with Alpha-Beta pruning.
+This project is an implementation of the classic Tic Tac Toe game, showcasing the power of AI through the Monte Carlo Tree Search (MCTS) and Minimax algorithm with Alpha-Beta pruning.
 This project demonstrates efficient decision-making and strategic gameplay, offering a formidable AI opponent.

 The project is built for Android using Jetpack Compose, ensuring a modern, declarative UI framework for a smooth and interactive gaming experience.
 ## Branches